-- Jurisdictions identified 98 remote communities as being at risk of trachoma.
-Of the at risk communities, 98% (96/98) required screening and/or treatment for trachoma according to current guidelines.
+- In 2020, 98 remote communities were identified as being at risk of trachoma, of which nearly all or 98% required and received screening and/or treatment according to current guidelines.

-- A total of 2,177 children aged 5–9 years in at risk communities were examined for trachoma with a screening coverage of 91%.
+- A total of 2,177 children aged 5–9 years in at risk communities across Australia were examined for trachoma, a screening coverage of 91%.